-A prominent resting place for Montreal Scots
+Mount Royal Cemetery: A prominent resting place for Montreal Scots

+Today’s members of the St. Andrew’s Society of Montreal are fortunate to enjoy the legacies handed down by past leaders of the Montreal’s Scottish community.
 Another legacy can be found in the Mount Royal Cemetery where welfare committees of the Society have buried people of Scottish descent since 1857.

-A limited number of burial rights are being made available for $500 per urn, over and above the Cemetery’s regular charges (of roughly $1,000).
+A limited number of burial rights are being made available for $500 per urn, over and above the cemetery’s regular charges of roughly $1,000.

 Members interested in purchasing a burial right are invited to contact the Society’s office at email@example.com or 514-842-2030.